 CherryHill requires all visitors to provide their contact information in the event that COVID-19 develops in the workplace and the visitor may have been exposed to the COVID-19 virus.

-Contactless temperature screening is also in place and surgical masks are compulsory for all visitors until further notice.
+Surgical masks are compulsory for all visitors until further notice.

 5. Visitors to CherryHill on-site events

 Customers wishing to attend events must pre-purchase tickets online, there will be no tickets or admission available at the gate.
 Customers will be required to complete a COVID-19 customer health declaration before tickets are issued and must provide their contact information, so in the event that COVID-19 develops in the workplace and the visitor may have been exposed to the virus we are able to trace them.
-Contactless temperate screening will also be in place and all visitors over the age of 12 must wear a face mask.

 COVID-19 safety information signage and distance markers are in place throughout all customer and employee touch points, as well as the implementation of extra hand sanitiser stations for employees, visitors, and contractors to use.